Glass disease: Scientific Study

+The study of glass corrosion is of major interest in the field of radioactive waste management due to the usage of borosilicate glasses for the long-term disposal of high-level radioactive waste.
+To this end, specific glass compositions have been developed purely for the study of nuclear waste glass corrosion, such as the International Simple Glass (ISG).

 Prevalence

 A survey of glass objects at the Victoria and Albert Museum in London, in 1992, found that more than 1 in 10 objects in the collection were affected by crizzling, ranging from 16th century Venetian to 20th century Scandinavian glass.

 Venetian glass is particularly susceptible because artisans minimized the use of lime, to make the glass as clear as possible.

 The works of modern glassmakers who experiment with their glass formulas, such as Ettore Sottsass, can also be at high risk for damage.

 Museums such as the National Museum of the American Indian may find glass disease an issue of great importance because many of the Native American cultural materials in their collections incorporate glass beads.

 Small ornamental glass beads were often made cheaply, using recipes with a high flux to silica ratio.
 This makes them more susceptible to glass disease.
 Blues, reds, and black are often affected by glass disease.
 The combination of glass beads with other materials (cordage, fabric, leather, metal, bone, surface colorants, ceremonial substances, and kaolin) complicates deterioration and conservation of ethnographic objects.